Skip to the content.

 How to apply

-If you are interested in completing your bachelor’s or master’s thesis with our group, feel free to get in touch via amllab[at]bit.uni-bonn.de or contact the relevant researcher listed on our team webpage.
+If you are interested in completing your bachelor’s or master’s thesis with our group, feel free to get in touch with your research proposal via amllab[at]bit.uni-bonn.de or contact the relevant researcher listed on our team webpage.
 Each researcher’s page includes their areas of interest.
 You can include your CV, transcript of records, and links to any relevant software projects you have worked on, if available.

 Procedure